HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 chambers in the extrusion, the better.'

-Vinyl' is a. thermoplastic, : meaning
+Vinyl is a thermoplastic, meaning

 that when it gets hot enough, it will

 start to melt.
-In hot sunny climates
+In hot,, sunny climates

 it's not unusual for surface tempera-

-tures to reach 160 degrees Iii. theory,
+tures to reach 160 degrees..
+Ili theory,

 that poses a problem for vinyl win-